Order Datetime

 is on or after

-is on or after uses the selected calendar date to return all dates that occur on or after the selected date.
+Returns all dates that occur on or after the selected calendar date.
 Use a relative date to define a rolling window.

 is on or before

-is on or before uses the selected calendar date to return all dates that occur on or before the selected date.
+Return all dates that occur on or before the selected calendar date.
 Use a relative date to define a rolling window.

 About relative dates